k4roshi/iOS-Slide-Menu/README.md

 Default value of portraitSlideOffset is 60.
 This means when the menu is open, the width of the visible portion of the navigation controller is 60 pixels in portrait mode
 ###### landscapeSlideOffset
 Default value of portraitSlideOffset is 60.
 This means when the menu is open, the width of the visible portion of the navigation controller is 60 pixels in landscape mode
-###### menuRevealAnimationDuration
-Default value of animation duration is .3, this property allows configuring animation duration
-###### menuRevealAnimationOption
-Defaults to UIViewAnimationOptionCurveEaseOut, you can change this property to configure animation options
 ###### menuRevealAnimator
 menuRevealAnimator is used to animate the left/right menu during reveal.
 The default value is nil, that means no animations occure when opening/closing the menu.